SaifRehman/ICP-Airways/README.md

 * Break the application into different microservices
 * Deploying microservices based application on IBM Cloud Private
 * Leveraging IBM Middlewares such as ODM and DB2 on Kubernetes
+* Using Istio to build service mesh
+* Using Grafana, Prometheus, kiali, and Weavnet for visualisation
+* Securing kubernetes networking through Calico
 * Designing business rules and decision by IBM ODM
 * Create distributed task ques using RabbitMQ and Celery
 * Leveraging DB2, MariaDB, and MongoDB as backend data storage